 No service charge will be made for any registration of transfer or exchange of notes, but we may require payment of a sum sufficient to cover any transfer tax or other governmental charge payable in connection therewith.
-We are not required to register the transfer of or exchange any note selected for redemption or for a period of 15 days before mailing a notice of redemption of the notes.
+We are not required to register the transfer of or exchange any note selected for redemption or for a period of 15 days before mailing a notice of redemption of notes of the same series.